 Mail-In Makeup Recycling

-For the most part, companies partner with Terracycle to create recycling programs for their products.
-While the companies have to pay for this (and not all programs through Terracycle are free), there is a free program for makeup empties.
+For the most part, companies partner with PACT and Terracycle to create recycling programs for their products.
+Companies participating in these programs do pay for the service, so this is a sign they’re taking responsibility for their production.

 Other Recycling Intel

 Want more helpful tips and programs for properly recycling???
 This page is constantly updated with new and useful recycling information!

 Or you can start here: